-Once teams have finalised creative assets, they can get the most out of them using smart creative formats like responsive search ads (RSA) and responsive display ads (RDA).
-Tools like Performance Max can help make sure the right ad reaches the right audience at the right time, optimised for their chosen channels and screens.
+Once teams have finalised creative assets, they can get the most out of them using smart creative formats like RSAs and RDAs.
+Tools like Performance Max can help make sure the right ad reaches the right audience at the right time, optimised for their chosen screens.
 Research shows that advertisers see 2X more conversions, on average, when adding an RDA to an ad group with a static display ad.

 From creative testing to storyboarding, AI-powered solutions have a pivotal role to play in the future of creative development.
 The role itself must be defined by the needs of real creative teams, and some of the most useful applications may be found unexpectedly.
 Through active exploration and experimentation with AI, we can discover more concrete ways of thinking about the guardrails we want to uphold and the benefits to creative professionals they unlock.